Profits / Investments

 Worryingly, "insurers paid out more in claims than they received … and those losses are increasing.”

-If homes get destroyed more frequently (see global warming) there is a plan:
+If homes get destroyed more frequently (see global warming page) there is a plan:

-Raise rates in most places, and stop insuring in riskier areas.
+Raise rates in most places, and stop insuring in others.
 "It’s going to [become] harder to get insurance."

 If insurance companies won't/can't help, the government could come in.